ProcJimi/curriculum/README.md

 The repository also includes the following:

-1. Clickable URLs for selected papers and blog posts covering topics including
+1. Clickable URLs for selected papers and blog posts on topics including

 -   DATA and PROC steps